By: Caitlin Doyle, PR student intern

 What is your favorite location you have ever traveled to and why?

-Describe any research projects you’re currently working on.
+Describe any research you are currently working on.